Mexico–Pakistan relations: Bilateral agreements

-Both nations have signed a few bilateral agreements such as an Agreement on the elimination of visas for diplomatic and official passport holders (2008); Memorandum of Understanding between the Mexican Secretariat of Agriculture and Rural Development and the Pakistani Ministry of National Food Security & Research for the exportation of rice to Mexico (2008) and an Agreement on Scientific and Technical Cooperation (2015).
+Both nations have signed a few bilateral agreements such as an agreement on the elimination of visas for diplomatic and official passport holders (2008); Memorandum of Understanding between the Mexican Secretariat of Agriculture and Rural Development and the Pakistani Ministry of National Food Security & Research for rice export to Mexico (2008) and an Agreement on Scientific and Technical Cooperation (2015).

 Trade relations

-In 2023, two-way trade between both nations amounted to US$372.4 million.
-Mexico's main exports to Pakistan include: cotton, chemical based products, rolled products of stainless steel, refrigerators, data processing machines, and plastic.
+In 2023, bilateral trade of the two nations amounted to US$372.4 million.
+Mexico's main exports to Pakistan include: cotton, chemical-based products, rolled stainless steel products, refrigerators, data processing machines, and plastic.
 Pakistan's main exports to Mexico include: textiles and clothing articles, medical instruments, tools, cement, minerals, salt, and pepper.